Griffin-Group/Angularly_Resolved_Modeling_of_Phonon_Interfacial_Transport/Figures/README.md

+# Manuscript Figures

-These two folders contain all figures presented in the main text and Supplemetary Information.
+These folders contain all figures presented in the manuscript:

+- `main_text/` — figures in the main text
+- `SI/` — figures in the Supplementary Information